 NOTE: The 'Pride' and the 'Gold' are the only plans that have specific weekly meal blocks.
 All meals reset on Sunday between 1am and 3am each week.
 Unused meals do not roll over.

 Meal plans expire on the last day of each semester.

-Dining Dollars expire at the end of each semester.
+Dining Dollars expire at the end of each semester unless a Spring semester meal plan is purchased.
 Block and Weekly meal swipes do not carry into the next semester.

 Changes to Fall meal plans must be submitted by August 28, 2020.
 No meal plans will be pro-rated on cancelled plans after October 9, 2020.